 - (e) A permit application under par. (d) shall include all of the following information: - 1.
 The name, address, and telephone number of the importer.
 If an accredited veterinarian applies on behalf of an importer, the veterinarian shall also disclose his or her name, address, and telephone number. - 2.
 The name and address of the import recipient. - 3.
-The number and type of animals being imported. - 4.
-The state or nation from which the animals are being imported. - 5.
+The number and type of animals being imported. - The state or nation from which the animals are being imported. - 5.
 Other relevant information required by the department. - (em) An import permit under par. (a) expires 30 days after it is issued, unless the department specifies a different expiration date on the import permit. - (f) The department shall keep, for at least 5 years, a record of every import permit under par. (a). - (2m) BLANKET IMPORT PERMIT. (a) In this subsection, "seller" means the owner of the animal being sold or the market location at which the animal is being sold, as applicable. - (b) Notwithstanding sub.
 (2), a blanket import permit may be issued to an accredited veterinarian or a Wisconsin importer if an import permit cannot be properly obtained under sub.
-(2) for any of the following reasons:
+(2) for any of the following reasons: - 1.

-- AGRICULTURE, TRADE AND CONSUMER PROTECTION - 1.
 A Wisconsin resident anticipates a possible purchase of one or more animals at an out-of-state farm or sale at a time the department is not open for business. - An accredited veterinarian at an out-of-state animal sale anticipates possible purchases of one or more animals by Wisconsin buyers at the sale at a time the department is not open for business. - 3.
 Other circumstances approved by the department. - (c) A permit under par. (b) shall comply with this subsection, import requirements in this chapter and ch.
 ATCP 12, and any conditions specified when the permit is issued.
 Noncompliance may invalidate a permit.
 A permit is not evidence of compliance. - (d) A blanket import permit application under this subsection shall include all of the following: - 1.
 For applicants who are veterinarians: - a.
 The date of the sale. - b.
 The veterinarian's name, trade name, if applicable, address including city, state, and zip code, and telephone number. - c.
-The seller's name, trade name, if applicable, address including city, state, and zip code, telephone number, and livestock premises code, if known. - 2.
+The seller's name, trade name, if applicable, address including city, state, and zip code, telephone number, and live-stock premises code, if known. - 2.
 For applicants who are Wisconsin importers: - a.
 The approximate date of the possible purchase or import. - b.
 The importer's name, trade name, if applicable, address including city, state, and zip code, and telephone number. - c.
 The state from which a purchase may be made. - d.
 If known, the seller's name, trade name, if applicable, address including city, state, and zip code, telephone number, and livestock premises code. - 3.
 For all applicants under this subsection, any other relevant information required by the department. - (e) An applicant shall receive a general import permit under sub.
 (2) or a blanket import permit under this subsection prior to bringing an animal into Wisconsin. - (f) The department shall grant or deny a permit under par. (b) within 30 days after the department received a complete application.
 The department shall send notice of its action, provide an import permit number, and forward a copy of the permit if required by this chapter.
-The department may notify the applicant of its action by telephone, mail, or electronic transmission. - (g) A blanket import permit under this subsection expires 30 days after it is issued, unless the department specifies a different expiration date on the import permit. - (h) On the first business day after the sale, the applicant shall submit all certificates of veterinary inspection of Wisconsin-bound animals to the department or shall notify the department that no animals from the sale will be entering Wisconsin under the blanket permit issued for that sale date.
+The department may notify the applicant of its action by telephone, mail, or electronic transmission. - (g) A blanket import permit under this subsection expires 30 days after it is issued, unless the department specifies a different expiration date on the import permit.